 for the line is implemented using Rockwell Automation Allen-Bradley products, including ControlLogix programmable automation controllers (PACs), PanelView Plus HMIs, MSR300 Safety Relays,

 switching equipment and multiple PowerFlex 755 drives.”

 “All this has resulted in the largest installation for the production of toast-bread in the world,” Lekner elaborates.
 “The new line processes eight tonnes of dough per hour; that is the equivalent of 160,000 hamburger buns each hour.
 Imagine the quantity of meat this represents, per hour!
-“The investment in the Sobatech continuous dosing, mixing and kneading part of the line is 10% lower than for a batch-style equivalent.
+“The investment in the Sobatech continuous dosing and continuous mixing part of the line is 10% lower than for a batch-style equivalent.
 On top of this, it also realises enormous savings in power consumption because, among other advantages, our line does not require an ice machine for cooling.”
 Lekner continues “There is also less waste during production, due to the consistent quality of the dough.
 Another advantage of the new system is the ability to service it remotely.
 The daily cleaning has also become a much more simple operation – something that will be appreciated every day.
 This is due to the fully automated clean-in-place (CIP), which meets the highest hygiene standards in the bakery industry.”